 The idea for SkyView began back in 2004 as to attract more visitors to the Globe arena and tourists to Stockholm.
 In 2010 SkyView opened.
 The vessel / cabin is about 4.5 meters in diameter and takes a maximum of 16 people per trip.
 The journey up and down takes about 20 minutes.
 TheSkyView ride is said to be unique in the world.

-Free ride on Globen SkyView with a Stockholm Pass
+Free ride on Globen SkyView with a Stockholm Card

-A Stockholm Pass is filled we free entrances to a lot of different things in Stockholm such as lots of museums as the Vasa museum, the Royal Palace and a free ride on the SkyView.
+A Stockholm Card is filled we free entrances to a lot of different things in Stockholm such as lots of museums as the Vasa museum, Skansen, the Royal Palace and a free ride on the SkyView.
 You also get unlimited travel on Stockholm buses, subway and trams.

 A good card to have during your stay in Stockholm.

-Buy the Stockholm Pass and get a free ride on the SkyView »
+Buy the Stockholm Card and get a free ride on the SkyView »

 The volume inside the globe is approximately 600,000 m3.
 If a tap would try to fill the Globe with water, it would take up to 40 years.